 At PNP it is believed that nature plays a vital role in the physical, emotional, social, and cognitive development of young children.
 Research shows that children who spend time in nature are healthier, can think more clearly, have an easier time paying attention, and have the ability to cope more effectively with stress.
 Childhood experiences in nature help stimulate children’s curiosity and interest in the world around them and help them grow intellectually in their desire to better understand the world and their place in it.

 Research has shown that Play is not only the child’s real work in life, it is also the foundation for creativity yet to come.
 For the young child, play is a way of understanding the world and it is vital for healthy emotional and intellectual development.
-In play children are much freer to master new knowledge at their own rate and in their own way.
+In-play children are much freer to master new knowledge at their own rate and in their own way.
 Play is the “work” of the child.
+To learn more about the vital importance of unstructured free play please watch the attached video by clicking on the link below:

 Environmental education in early childhood is a holistic concept that encompasses knowledge of the natural world as well as emotions, dispositions, and skills.
 According to Ruth Wilson (1994), environmental education in early childhood includes the development of a sense of wonder; appreciation for the beauty and mystery of the natural world; opportunities to experience the joy of closeness to nature; and respect for other creatures.
 It also includes the development of problem-solving skills and the development of interest and appreciation in the world around us.
 These goals acknowledge that learning is more than a cognitive process and that emotions play a particularly important role (See Harlan and Rivkin, 2008).
 Therefore, early childhood educators should provide opportunities for children to experience peace, joy, and fascination with nature because these emotions undergird their developing knowledge, skills, and dispositions (Gardner, 1999).